cvstebut/ansible-role-kubernetes-strictARP/README.md

 Role Name
 =========

-This Ansible role sets the strictARP setting in the kube-system/kube-proxy namespace.
+This Ansible role sets the strictARP setting in ConfigMap `kube-proxy` within the `kube-system` namespace (Setting `strictARP` to true is a requirement for using MetalLB.)

 The processing is done on the controller node by way of the k8s* modules.